Exercises for senior golfers

 These exercises are great to perform at home because they require no apparatus except a dining room chair.

-To perform the front and back hip loader
+How to do a front and back hip loader

 1. Place a sturdy chair in front of you